Skip to content

 Terminal window

-Claude Code picks up exactly where you left off.
+Your agent picks up exactly where you left off.
+(Codex and Antigravity resume the same way with their own commands.)
 All messages, file history, tool calls, and context are intact.
 File paths have been automatically rewritten from /Users/alice/projects/my-saas on the laptop to the correct path on the desktop.

-2. Pull downloaded that archive, unpacked it into ~/.claude, and rewrote all absolute paths so they point to the right locations on the new machine.
+2. Pull downloaded that archive, unpacked it into your agent’s local session storage (~/.claude for Claude Code, ~/.codex for Codex, ~/.gemini/antigravity-cli for Antigravity), and rewrote all absolute paths so they point to the right locations on the new machine.
+The install destination and resume command come from the bundle’s recorded agent, not this machine’s local config.

-3. Resume told Claude Code to load the session from ~/.claude as if it had always been running locally.
+3. Resume told your agent to load the session from its local storage as if it had always been running locally.

 To learn more about what’s inside a session bundle, see Sessions.